Nsustain/.github/profile/README.md

 closely with the environment.
 Thus, solving any kind of problem that farmers have is one of the best ways to make a positive impact on environmental sustainability.
-Most people who have office jobs simply don't have close contact with problems related to the environment and sustainability.
+People who have office jobs often do not have close contact with environmental issues or sustainability problems.
+On the other hand, farmers may be the most knowledgeable group in this area.
-Farmers, in contrast, are possibly the most-knowledgeable group.
 By working with these individuals, who have a deep understanding of the challenges facing the environment, Nsustain hopes to develop innovative solutions that make a lasting positive impact.